SMAKSS/react-scroll-direction/Readme.md

 The `useDetectScroll` hook takes an options object with the following properties:

+- `target`: The target scrollable element from which to detect scroll direction and position (default: `window`, must be an `HTMLDivElement`).
 - `thr`: Threshold for scroll direction change detection (default: `0`, accepts only positive values).
 - `axis`: Defines the scroll axis (`"y"` or `"x"`, default: `"y"`).
 - `scrollUp`: Value returned when scrolling up (y-axis) or left (x-axis) (default: `"up"` for y-axis, `"left"` for x-axis).